Core imports

 TensorBoard logging disabled

-Including starting point x0 in initial design as first evaluation.
+Including 1 starting points from x0 in initial design.

 Initial best: f(x) = 0.500000